sara-nl/griddocs/source/Pages/PBS/pbs.rst

 Example with $TMPDIR
 ====================

-* Use the ``{PBS_O_WORKDIR}`` variable to locate your scripts and make sure that your code does not contain any hardcoded paths pointing to your home directory.
+* Use the ``{PBS_O_WORKDIR}`` variable to locate your scripts and make sure that your code does not contain any hard-coded paths pointing to your home directory.
 This variable points to the directory from where you submit the job.
 Edit the script that you submit with qsub as:

 .. code-block:: bash